jerdog/streamlining-devex-slidev/slides.md

 -->

 ---
-background: "/images/slides/28-interoperability.jpeg"
-backgroundSize: contain
----

-# The Role of Interoperability
+## CI/CD Interoperability

+- seamless integration across diverse toolsets
+- fosters flexibility in development environments

 <!--
-Interoperability in CI/CD (Continuous Integration and Continuous Delivery) systems refers to the ability of different tools, technologies, and components within a CI/CD ecosystem to work seamlessly together.
-It ensures that various CI/CD pipeline parts, including source code repositories, build systems, testing frameworks, deployment platforms, and monitoring tools, can communicate, integrate, and exchange data effectively without compatibility issues or disruptions.
+When I talk about an "Interoperable systems", I am referring to the ability of different tools, technologies, and components within a CI/CD ecosystem to work seamlessly together.
+It ensures that your various pipeline parts, including source code repositories, build systems, testing frameworks, deployment platforms, and monitoring tools, can communicate, integrate, and exchange data effectively without compatibility issues or disruptions.

-The importance of interoperability in CI/CD systems for collaboration is multifaceted:
 -->

 ---